Raphifou/HappyBasil/README.md

 3) Install the LAMP server package: sudo apt install apache2 php libapache2-mod-php mariadb-server php-mysql
 4) Set up an apache2 web server
 5) Set up the MariaDB database
+6) Launch the create_db.py
-6) PHP script and web interface UNDER DEV.
+7) PHP script and web interface UNDER DEV.

 /!\ This project works in local !
 I am a complete beginner regarding web server development and network security.
 So, if you want to expand you HapPy Basil in the world wide web make sure to securise your web server /!\